Manas-33/prism/README.md

 - **Webhook throttling** via [SlowAPI](https://github.com/laurentS/slowapi) — configurable per-IP and per-repo rate limits on the `/webhook/github` endpoint to prevent denial-of-wallet attacks
 - **LLM call budgeting** — per-PR token budget with a max concurrent requests cap, preventing a single massive PR from exhausting the Gemini API quota and starving other reviews

-### 📊 Evaluation Pipeline
-Built-in precision/recall evaluation framework to continuously measure the accuracy of Prism's impact detection against ground-truth annotations:
-- **Precision** — What percentage of flagged impacts are true positives?
-Ensures reviews aren't noisy
-- **Recall** — What percentage of real downstream impacts are caught?
-Ensures nothing slips through
-- Configurable test harness that runs against annotated PRs, producing per-run metrics to track detection quality as the analysis engine evolves

 ### 📈 Engineering Dashboard
 Real-time frontend dashboard backed by PostgreSQL for engineering teams to track code health metrics over time:
 - **Impact Hotspot Map** — Identifies modules and symbols with the highest downstream fragility, surfacing architectural risk before it becomes tech debt